anzhehong/Software-Reuse/README.md

 In the main Directory of our Git project, you will see two main directories:

-1. `Naughty` is the main project directory, including all of the source code and test code.
+1. `NaughtyProject` is the main project directory, including all of the source code and test code.
 2. `Documents` is the directory for project documents, written in Chinese, for better explanating our thoughts without misunderstanding...
 3. `Disscussion` is the direcotry for in-class discussion homework, which is finished independently.
-4. `Resources` is the directory for `CM` component file.
+4. `Resources` is the directory for an example of `CM` component file.
 Anyone can modify a Json file by adding some properties in it and then they can use the properties by calling `ReadJson` 's functions.
 And `test.json` is our group's basic configuration file.
+5. `Components` is the direcotory for documents and `.jar` file of our components.

 # Members